 Hot Tip: Best not to drink and swim — the wine is ideally served later with dinner.

-Travel 10 minutes west of Port Fairy and escape to Lake Yambuk, where you can whizz down the sand dunes on one of Australia’s longest slides.
+Travel 10 minutes west of Port Fairy and escape to the Crags and Yambuk Lake, where you can whizz down the sand dunes on one of Australia’s longest slides.

-Scale the steps to the top of the dunes and be rewarded with panoramic views along the coast out to Lady Julia Percy Island (Deen Maar).
+At the Crags, scale the steps to the top of the dunes and be rewarded with panoramic views along the coast out to Lady Julia Percy Island (Deen Maar).
 But that’s only half the fun!
-The real joy is whirring down the slide, fresh air on your face and wind in your hair as you slip-slide your way to the bottom of this 33-metre local icon.
-Bring a picnic, BBQ some snags and dangle a line in the lake – it’s all within easy reach of a playground, toilet and parking facilities.
+The real joy is whirring down the slide, fresh air on your face and wind in your hair as you slip-slide your way to the bottom of this 33-metre local icon at Yambuk Lake.
+Bring a picnic, BBQ some snags and dangle a line in the lake — it’s all within easy reach of a playground, toilet and parking facilities.